damianolodi/damianolodi/content/notes/command-line/homebrew.md

 ### Adding 3rd Parties Brew Repositories

 Sometimes something is not available in the main homebrew repository.
 Other repositories in which the `brew` command can search can be added.
-The name of this repositories is provided in documentation of the software one wants to install.
+The name of this repositories is provided in the documentation of the software one wants to install.

-- `brew tap repository_name` &rarr; add the reposistory to homebrew.
+- `brew tap repository_name` &rarr; add the repository to homebrew.
 Now one can search the packages contained in that using `brew search` and install as usual

 * * *